Andrew "Drew" Abrams

 How did you end up at UNI?

 I originally came to UNI to become an English teacher.
 I completed my BA in 2018 and then went to teach at Anamosa Middle School.
 I enjoyed my time as a teacher, but missed my outdoor recreation community.
-Eventually, I decided to come back to get my MA in Community Health and Recreation.
+Eventually, I decided to come back to get my MA in Community Health and Recreation (now known as the Recreation, Tourism and Nonprofit Leadership MA program).

 Why did you choose to pursue this degree at UNI?